frankstepanski/js-fullstack-course/4-CSS/5-responsive.md

-#  Responsive Design — Thinking for Mobile
+#  Responsive Web Design: Thinking for Mobile

 When building web pages, one of the biggest challenges is making your design look **great on all devices** — from a wide desktop monitor to a narrow phone screen.